KeaCluster/blog-api/README.md

 ## Other

 > [!NOTE]
-> Some HTTP methods were refactored to work with [Next.js](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) recommendations
+> Some HTTP methods were refactored to work with [Next.js'](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) best practices